![]() |

 Saloon or compartment?

-If you choose to reserve a seat, bahn.de will ask if you prefer an open-plan saloon or a seat in a traditional 6-seater-compartment.
-Railjets are all-open-plan so the question is irrelevant.
-On most EuroCity & Intercity trains, 1st class is only available in classic 6-seat compartments with a corridor down one side, most 2nd class is in open-plan saloons, although a few 2nd class 6-seat compartments are usually available.
+If you choose to reserve a seat, bahn.de will ask if you prefer an open-plan saloon or a seat in a traditional 6-seat compartment.
+Railjets & ICEs are open-plan so the question is irrelevant.
+On most EuroCity & Intercity trains, 1st class is only available in classic 6-seat compartments with a corridor down one side, most 2nd class is in open-plan saloons, although a few 2nd class 6-seat compartments may be available.
 Most travellers prefer open-plan saloon seating (as I do), you may prefer a compartment if there are 4, 5 or 6 of you.
-On your ticket it will say abteil for compartment or grossraumwagen for open-plan car.
+On your ticket it will say Abteil for compartment or Grossraumwagen for open-plan car.

 -